Scientific Games joins consortium opposing $1B IGT deal

 PROVIDENCE, R.I.
 (WPRI) – Scientific Games, one of IGT’s biggest competitors, has joined the team of gambling companies trying to convince lawmakers to put a $1 billion lottery contract through a competitive bidding process.

 IGT, a gaming technology company, has helped run the Rhode Island Lottery and provide gaming technology to the state-run casinos since 2003.
-Lawmakers are considering whether to extend the contract another 20 years through a legislative process.
+Lawmakers are considering whether to extend the contract another 20 years through a legislative process as proposed by Gov. Gina Raimondo.

-Marc Crisafulli, Twin River executive vice president, points to Scientific Games’ involvement as evidence there’s significant interest from the industry for the state to put the contract through a competitive bidding process.
+Marc Crisafulli, Twin River executive vice president, points to Scientific Games’ newly announced involvement as evidence there’s significant interest from the industry for the state to put the contract through a competitive bidding process.

 “We believe this is ultimately very good news for Rhode Island taxpayers,” he said in a statement.
 “We look forward to continuing our conversation with members of the General Assembly about the efficacy of a public bid process, the extraordinary savings to the state that likely could be realized when competition enters the marketplace and how we can collaboratively protect and enhance the state’s third largest source of revenue.”